 - Use the IRS Data Retrieval Tool on www.fafsa.gov.
-This is the best way to provide PLU with 2015 tax return information.
+This is the best way to provide PLU with 2015 tax return information. .
 This allows your completed tax information to be populated into your FAFSA.
 This can be done three weeks after your tax return is filed with the IRS, if done electronically, eleven weeks if a paper return was mailed to the IRS.
 You cannot use the IRS Data Retrieval tool if you cannot answer “no” to all of the questions presented.
-For a youtube tutorial on the IRS Data Retrieval tool, click here (Please note, this is a 2015-16 tutorial which makes reference to signing the FAFSA using a FAFSA PIN.
-The PIN has been replaced with the FSA ID process for 2016-17).
+For a youtube tutorial on the IRS Data Retrieval tool, click here.
 You must request a Tax Return Transcript if the IRS Data Retrieval tool is not an option for you.
 PLEASE NOTE: The IRS has taken the Data Retrieval Tool off-line to address some security concerns.
 When that has been resolved, this statement will be removed.
 Until then, your only option to providing acceptable tax documentation is via the Tax Return Transcript process described below.

 - Order a Tax RETURN transcript directly from the IRS.
 You must then submit the Tax Return Transcript you receive from the IRS to the PLU Financial Aid Office.

-4. What happens if I miss the deadline to submit the required documents or don’t complete verification?
+- What happens if I miss the deadline to submit the required documents or don’t complete verification?

-- Your class registration will be canceled, put on hold, or you won’t be able to register unless you pay your university charges without financial aid.
+- Your class registration will be canceled, put on hold, or you won’t be able to register unless you pay your university charges without your need-based financial aid.

-- The university will charge late fees to your student account.
+- The university will charge applicable late fees on your student account owing balance.

-- You will be responsible for paying your entire costs without the benefit of financial aid.
+- You will be responsible for paying your entire costs without the benefit of your need-based financial aid.

 - The letter on the first page of the Federal Student Aid Report (SAR) will be the first place you will be told.
 If you filed FAFSA on the web your SAR will be sent to your email address.
 Read the SAR when you get it!

-- You will be sent an email from the PLU Financial Aid Office starting in the spring.
+- You will be sent an email from the PLU Financial Aid Office.
 This email will tell you to go to your Banner Web Account and see what documents are required.
 Please note that verification documents for new students are not required at PLU until after you have submitted your admission deposit.

 Verification must be completed even though a Special Circumstance Letter has been applied to your FAFSA data.
 The Special Circumstance Letter will be re-applied to your verified FAFSA information.